Marvin Friedrich

-Marvin Friedrich (/de/; born 13 December 1995) is a German professional footballer who plays as a centre back for Bundesliga club Borussia Mönchengladbach.
+Marvin Friedrich (/de/; born 13 December 1995) is a German professional footballer who plays as a centre back for club Union Berlin.

 Club career

 In 2011, Friedrich joined the Schalke 04's youth academy.
 He made his Bundesliga debut on 13 September 2014 against Borussia Mönchengladbach in a 4–1 away defeat.

-On 17 June 2016, it was announced that Friedrich had joined Augsburg on a three-year deal.
+On 17 June 2016, it was announced that Friedrich had joined FC Augsburg on a three-year deal.

 In January 2018, Friedrich moved to 2.
 Bundesliga side Union Berlin on a 2 1/2-year contract until summer 2021.
 Augsburg secured an option re-sign Friedrich and, in May 2019, it was announced that FC Augsburg had redeemed the buy-back option for €1 million only to sell him back to Union Berlin for financial aspects.
 On 5 July 2019, Friedrich returned to Union Berlin in a permanent deal on a three-year contract for €2.5 million.

 On 11 January 2022, Friedrich signed for Borussia Mönchengladbach.

+On 10 June 2026, Friedrich returned to Union Berlin.